 Interview with Dr. Rodney G. Alsup, Professor of Accounting, Emeritus

-Masters In Accounting recently had the opportunity to interview Dr. Rodney G. Alsup, who is Professor of Accounting, Emeritus, and creator of the MyeEMBA Blog.
+Masters In Accounting recently had the opportunity to interview Dr. Rodney G. Alsup, who is Professor of Accounting, Emeritus.
 Dr. Alsup has over thirty years of experience in teaching and administrating in higher education, much of which has centered on working with MBA students.
 Dr. Alsup also has an extensive list of publications to his credit, and has spoken and presented at numerous conferences on leadership, graduate learning, and MBA programs, among other topics.
 Dr. Alsup shared with us some of his top advice for graduate students in finance and accounting.

 1. What advice do you have for students who are feeling overwhelmed by a challenging course or course load?

 Students can expect to feel overwhelmed by a challenging course or course load in graduate school, especially part-time students who have family responsibilities and are employed fulltime.
 Many part-time graduate students think they can just add their classwork to their already busy schedule.
 The first thing part-time students must do is acknowledge that their graduate program cannot be an add-on.

 For part-time students, the feeling of being overwhelmed can come from at least three sources, the graduate program (challenging courses and course load), family members, and employer organization.
 When students add a graduate program to their already busy lives and then try to maintain the same level of engagement with family and employer there will be stress, which will contribute to the overwhelmed feeling.
 Managing expectations is the only way I can think of to reduce the stress.
 One way of managing expectations is for the student to meet with the team members from their program (many programs use team-based learning pedagogies), family members, co-workers, and immediate supervisor to discuss the demands of the program and how best to manage the challenges of enrolling as a part-time graduate student.